 The City of Culver City prides itself on the participatory nature of its local government and encourages civic engagement by members of the public.
-The City's CBCs play an important role in the efficient governance of the City, and provides interested community members with the opportunity to serve the public.
+The City's CBCs play an important role in the efficient governance of the City and provide interested community members with the opportunity to serve the public.

 As advisory bodies to the City Council, the CBCs' advice on topics within their purview, combined with factual research performed by City Staff, provide the City Council with a more complete picture of many issues.
 In the role of advisors to the City Council, CBCs make recommendations concerning City policy, and may administer policies adopted by the City Council.
-From time to time, CBCs may be asked to interpret and enforce City Council adopted policy.
 However, unless expressly authorized to do so by the City Council, CBCs shall not make policy.

-Each Commission's and Board's specific powers and duties are set forth in the Culver City Municipal Code CCMC.
+Each Commission's and Board's specific powers and duties are set forth in the Culver City Municipal Code.
 A Committee's specific powers and duties may be established by resolution or other action of the City Council.
 Each CBC may establish its own bylaws, which must be approved by the City Council.
 To the extent any CBCs' bylaws are in conflict with this Policy, this Policy shall control.